-There are often big trends in wedding photography.
+There are often big trends in wedding photography, as can be seen by any Calgary wedding photographer, or one based anywhere else.
 An example would be the “modern vintage” look.
 These look great in the moment, but what if it goes out of trend quickly and dates the photos.
 Is that a bad thing?
 How do you manage a client’s expectations when they request fast trends for their images?

 I find that my clients come to me because they’ve done their research and know what to expect.
 I believe my style of photography to be ‘timeless’ in that I don’t follow any particular trend.
 I try to capture each wedding as I see it and keep the shooting and editing process as authentic to the wedding as possible.
 That way my clients and I never have to worry about the images eventually looking dated.
 Having said that, I don’t think going with trends is a bad thing at all.
-Say some clients do want different scenes and styles to their wedding photos, so I would recommend hiring a photographer who’s job is in that specific area, for example if they were after an elopement setting I would recommend getting an Elopement Photographer.
+Say some clients do want different scenes and styles to their wedding photos, like those a Cape Cod family photographer would do, then they may want to go right to the source.
+Perhaps I would recommend hiring a photographer who’s job is in that specific area, for example if they were after an elopement setting I would recommend getting an Elopement Photographer.
 I love looking through old photos and knowing they’re old because of the fashion and hairstyles, or how the image was processed.
 That’s a part of what makes photography so fun to look at; it’s one of the few ways we learn and understand history.

 What is your post processing workflow?
 I image you have hundreds of images.
 What software do you use to organize and choose the best shots?
 Do you send the clients everything, or select the best of the best?